underscoreio/essential-slick/src/pages/preface.md

 # Preface {-}

-*Essential Slick* is aimed at beginner-to-intermediate Scala developers who want to get started using the [Slick][link-slick] framework.
+*Essential Slick* is aimed at beginner-to-intermediate Scala developers who want to get started using [Slick][link-slick].

 Slick is a Scala library for working with databases: querying, inserting data, updating data, and representing a schema.
 Queries are written in Scala and type checked by the compiler.
 Slick aims to make working with a database similar to working with regular Scala collections.